This is not a sponsored post and I am in no way affiliated with Trendsend or EverEve. I just thought it'd be fun to try this service!

 Your stylist puts together a few outfits he/she thinks you will love and sends it to you along with some styling advice.
 Shipping is free, and you are only charged for the items that you choose to keep.
 The $20 styling fee gets put toward your purchases.
 There's a 10% discount if you choose to keep 4 or more items in a box.
 If you don't like anything and send it all back, however, then you lose the $20 fee.
 An empty shipping package with pre-paid label is included in every box, and you don't have to pay extra to send it back - you just pack up your unwanted items, seal the package, and have it picked up by the USPS.

 I have a particularly difficult body shape to dress.
 I am a pear shape, meaning that I have narrow shoulders, a small bust, thin arms and waist, and a significantly larger hip, thigh, and booty area.
 Then as you reach my knees, my legs taper again and my lower legs and ankles are also very thin.
-Finding clothing that fits both the top and bottom halves of my body is a constant struggle.
-I’ve learned, over the years, the silhouettes that work best for me and generally stick to those things in an attempt to flatter my shape, but the idea of an expert stylist picking out some outfits for me sounded really, really, exciting.
+Finding office uniforms that fits both the top and bottom halves of my body is a constant struggle.
+I've learned, over the years, the silhouettes that work best for me and generally stick to those things in an attempt to flatter my shape, but the idea of an expert stylist picking out some outfits for me sounded really, really, exciting.
+I hope they give me something like one of my favorite Anine Bing Tee.

 So, when I saw that TrendSend was running a recent special where they lowered their styling fee to only $1 for a limited time, I jumped on board.
 Even if I hated everything, I'd only be out $1.